Have You Considered Donating Your Child’s Tumor to Cancer Research?

 How is tissue or tumor collected?

-When your child is treated for their malignancy, the surgeon will operate to remove tumor or need to collect blood to run clinical tests.
+When your child is treated for their malignancy, the surgeon will operate to remove the tumor or need to collect blood to run clinical tests.
 This sample once removed, is typically discarded and lost.
 With your consent, we can request that your doctor provide us excess tumor samples to donate for research purposes.

 Arranging a tumor donation

 If you would like to donate your child’s tumor for research, please contact Luz N. Perez-Prado, Ph.D. at UT Health San Antonio so that we can work with your child’s doctor to collect discarded tumor tissue.